 How to Apply

 The application process consists of two parts.
-Carefully note the instructions below:
+The GRE is currently not required.
+Carefully note the instructions below.

 UND Graduate School Application